Sebelino/pyromhackit/docs.md

 The part of a ROM that is not the ROM's script.
 This includes stuff like assembly code, image data, etc.

+## Topology
+A ROM topology is a function that takes a bytestring and outputs a tree in which each leaf is bytestring and each non-leaf is a function which takes its children as input.
+The evaluation of the tree's root node is equal to the supplied bytestring.

+For example, consider an ISO file containing three files: TENSI.BIN, GAKI.BIN, WORM.BIN.
+Each of the BIN files contains text stored with two bytes per character.
+A suitable topology is one which takes the bytestring as input and outputs a tree with the following properties:
+* The root node of the tree is a function which extracts the ISO.
+* Each of its three child
+nodes is a concatenation function.
+* Each of the three children has child nodes which are all leaves.
+* Each leaf consist of a bytestring of length 2.

+## Codec
+A bijective dictionary mapping a character to a bytestring.

+## Semantics
+A ROM semantics is a _topology_ paired with a _codec_.

 ## IROMs

 An IROM (Isomorphism of a ROM) is an alternative way to represent a ROM, intended to be more